BrandanKeen/capstone-central-florida-tornado-1998/graphics/satellite/README.md

 # GOES-8 Satellite Imagery

-This directory contains satellite images produced using GOES-8 data.
+This directory contains satellite images produced using GOES-8 data from the NOAA THREDDS server in Python.
 Images are grouped by region (CONUS and Florida) and organized by spectral band.

 ---